Here’s how some of our most creative customers took their creative business cards from perfectly practical to miniature artworks.

-“I wanted my Business Cards to be lighthearted, amusing and memorable.
+“I wanted my illustrator business cards to be lighthearted, amusing and memorable.
 I drew inspiration from the drinks of my childhood – Sunny D, Capri Sun and Slush Puppies – and my nickname, Juicy Lucy.
 I try to be conscious of my impact on the environment so I chose recycled Cotton paper.
 The textured finish is an added bonus – I always get compliments on my choice of paper!
 Printfinity gave me room to explore different colors, styles and ideas – sometimes you can’t fit your whole personality into one card.”

 “I always have a portable portfolio with me.
-People can pick a specific image that they like, which gets them involved and makes it feel like a gift – a few of my contacts are even collecting my Business Cards!
+People can pick a specific image that they like, which gets them involved and makes it feel like a gift – a few of my contacts are even collecting my business cards!
 I always get a really enthusiastic response from people when I show them my cards and I’m often asked where I got them from.
 I love the Original matte paper – I chose it the first time I made an order and it’s become a tradition now.”

-“The reaction to my cards on social media has been wonderful.
+“The reaction to my illustrator business cards on social media has been wonderful.
 They’ve often been described as ‘pocket size works of art’,” she says.
 “They’re one of my most shared pieces of work and have attracted a lot of new followers.
 I also love having the eco-conscious choice to use MOO’s Cotton Business Cards made from recycled t-shirt off-cuts.”

 “To create my personal cards, I scribbled random black lines with strokes and colors – it was fun not knowing what the end result was going to be.
 Using Printfinity was great because it allowed me to add Spot Gloss on different areas of each card.
 I like how my logo catches the light, mimicking the flash of ink, and drawing people in to take a closer look.”